stormdirus2/nox/README.md

 * +100% base speed
 * Lunge at their target
 * Are invulnerable to fall, drown, and suffocation damage
-* Apply 15 seconds of Mining Fatique III upon successful attack
+* Apply 15 seconds of Mining Fatigue III upon successful attack

 ### Endermites..
 * +60% base speed